 Harsh shifts, flares, and TCC issues

-- Excessive sleeve wears within the shift pressure control valve, which causes oscillations of the shift pressure.
+- Excessive sleeve wear within the shift pressure control valve causes oscillations of the shift pressure.
 The resulting cross leaks will cause harsh shifts that are more noticeable on 2-3 and 3-4 upshifts.
 In some cases, there will be no 5th gear available.
 Installing an upgraded shift pressure control valve kit restores proper operation.

 - Sticking linear solenoids causes inconsistent movement and causes pressure and flow drops or spikes.
 This results in flares and TCC apply issues and can even cause loud bangs while shifting gears.
 Installing new linear solenoids is the only reliable solution.